Eriosoul/Eriosoul/README.md

  <h2>About Me</h2>

   - 🐍 Python developer
-    - Web scraping using BeautifulSoup and Requests libraries.
+    - Web scraping using BeautifulSoup, Selenium and Requests libraries to get data.
     - Personal projects, such as a Quiz App and a Jokes App.

   - ☕ Java developer